European-XFEL/EXtra-data/docs/reading_files.rst

     instrument sources.
   - It also stores the file size and last modified time of each data file, to check if the file has changed since the cache was created.
-If either of these attributes doesn't match, karabo_data ignores the cached information and reads the metadata from the HDF5 file.
+If either of these attributes doesn't match, extra_data ignores the cached information and reads the metadata from the HDF5 file.

 - If any file in the run wasn't listed in the data map, or its entry was